-Nikkei Asian Review reports Apple began actively exploring the possibility of an American-made iPhone.
-Apple Has Asked Partners to Put Together a 'Made in the USA' Plan.
+Nikkei Asian Review reports Apple began actively exploring the possibility of an American made iPhone.
+Apple had asked partners to put together a 'Made in the USA' plan.
 They say Apple approached two Chinese companies that share the role of assembling its iPhones to investigate the possibility of making iPhones in U.S. factories.

 Moto X - Motorola Mobility LLC